-Three friends, two white women and one white man, sitting around a sunny kitchen eating homemade pizza and smiling.
+Three friends sitting around a sunny kitchen eating homemade pizza and smiling.

 Guest medical insurance coverage, or medical expense coverage, is a type of coverage on your homeowners insurance that can help cover medical expenses for a guest injured by an accident on your property.
 Guest medical coverage, sometimes called “good will coverage,” is different from personal liability insurance in that it doesn’t matter who is legally responsible for the injury, it will still cover any medical expenses your guest may incur, up to your policy limit.